 While the majority of our event programming is specific to our region, we also collaborate with other Harvard international studies centers through the Global Studies Outreach Committee to develop an annual summer educator workshop devoted to an issue of global significance.

 Davis Center staff are always happy to visit directly with students to provide a lecture or facilitate a conversation about the region--and it's even easier to do now using connective technology.
-Do your students have questions about the US/Russia relationship or how the dissolution of the USSR impacted the nations that emerged after the Soviet collapse?
+Do your students have questions about the ongoing war against Ukraine?
+The ups and downs of the US/Russia relationship or how the dissolution of the USSR impacted the nations that emerged after the Soviet collapse?
 Could you use some help covering the role the Soviets played in the Second World War or how Catherine the Great changed the Russian Empire?
 Be in touch and we'll be glad to prepare a classroom visit that meets the needs of your students.